 Welcome to the Snook fishing guide Victoria.
 Snook local fish species facts and Limits.
-Snook also known as a shortfin pike are toothy critters that like shallow weedy areas.
-These long and fast silverfish are often a bycatch for those in Port Phillip bay targeting snapper, whiting and flathead.
-They’re not considered a good table fish but they are a lot of fun to catch on light spinning gear.
+Snook also known as shortfin pike are toothy critters that like shallow weedy areas.
+These long and fast silverfish are often a bycatch for those in Port Phillip bay targeting snapper, whiting, and flathead.
+They’re not considered good table fish but they are a lot of fun to catch on light spinning gear.

-Bait to catch Snook
+Best time to catch Snook ( Seasons )

 We recommend the following baits to catch snook